stefantobiasiewicz/projects/readme.md

 ## Contact Sensor:

-Project which I've done to pass Beatcher engineering degree.
+The project I completed to fulfill the requirements for my Bachelor's degree in Engineering involved creating a device to function as a door/window open-close sensor in a Zigbee network.
+The device seamlessly integrates with the Zigbee2Mqtt platform and Home Assistant software.
+It is built around the NRF52840 SoC from Nordic Semiconductor, and the software was developed using the nRF5 SDK for Thread and Zigbee.

-Device is designed to work as door/window open close sensor in Zigbee network.
-Device works with Zigbee2Mqtt platform and Home Assistant software.
-Device is based on NRF52840 Soc from Nordic Semiconductor and software was created using nRF5 SDK for Thread and Zigbee.
-PCB was designed by me nad ordered form factory.
-I soldered everything using solder paste and homemade hotplate and using iron.
+I designed the PCB, which was then ordered from a factory.
+The assembly process involved soldering using solder paste and a homemade hotplate, along with an iron.

 <img alt="drawing" src="img/ContactSensor/IMG_1609.jpeg" width="600"/>
 <img alt="drawing" src="img/ContactSensor/IMG_1610.jpeg" width="600"/>